Titles and abstracts of my recent work are shown below. Please contact me if you would like the most recent draft of a paper in preparation.

 THE COLLECTIVE HARMS OF PSYCHIATRIC DETENTION

-Debates surrounding the harms and appropriateness of psychiatric detention and compulsory treatment focus on harms to the service users who are detained, or at risk of detention.
-Though widespread disagreements exist regarding exactly where to draw the line on the appropriateness of detention and involuntary treatment, the central thought is that the harms that require balancing (including potential rights violations, preference violations, and self-inflicted injury) are those that will (or may) accrue to those being considered for detention.
+Debates surrounding the harms and appropriateness of psychiatric detention and compulsory treatment focus primarily on harms to the minority of service users who are detained.
+Though widespread disagreements exist regarding exactly where to draw the line on the appropriateness of detention and involuntary treatment, the central thought is that the harms that require balancing (including potential rights violations, preference violations, and risk of self-inflicted injury) are those that will (or may) accrue to those being actively considered for detention.

-In this paper, I argue that this focus will tend to underestimate and (in part) incorrectly locate the harms involved in the clinical response to service users presenting to primary care in a state of psychological crisis.
-Deploying Kristie Dotson’s concept of testimonial smothering (2011), I argue that current responses will tend to result in the unjust silencing of all service users, including those who are neither subject to, nor at risk of, detention; a fact necessarily missed by analyses focused exclusively on the rights of, and harms accrued by, those service users at risk of detention.
-This indicates that more ethical attention should be paid to the atmosphere in which primary psychiatric care operates, rather than merely the permissibility or advisability of detaining individual service users.
+In this paper, I argue that this focus will tend to underestimate and (in part) incorrectly locate the harms involved in the clinical response to service users presenting to primary care in crisis.
+Deploying Kristie Dotson’s concept of testimonial smothering (2011), I argue that current responses will tend to result in the unjust silencing of all service users, including those who are not actually subject to detention.
+This indicates that significantly more ethical attention should be paid to the atmosphere in which primary psychiatric care operates, including the reasons for failures of trust between clinicians and service users, rather than merely the permissibility or advisability of detaining individual service users.